Nicholas Watson (academic)

 Nicholas Watson is an English-Canadian medievalist, literary critic, religious historian, and author.
-He is Henry B. and Anne M. Cabot Professor of English at Harvard University and chair of the Harvard English Department.
+He is Henry B. and Anne M. Cabot Professor of English at Harvard University.

 Education and early career

 Nicholas Watson was raised in Winchester, England.
 After an undergraduate education at the University of Cambridge and graduate work with Vincent Gillespie at Oxford, he began his scholarly career with a 1987 dissertation at the University of Toronto on the Yorkshire hermit Richard Rolle.
 Watson is Henry B. and Anne M. Cabot Professor of English at Harvard; before joining the faculty at Harvard he taught at the University of Western Ontario from 1990 to 2001.

 Career

 Watson has written on vernacularity, gender, religious censorship, ritual magic, and mystical literature; he has also edited and translated important works from medieval Latin and Middle English.
 He is credited with introducing the concept of "vernacular theology" to literary and religious studies.
 His scholarship has explored figures such as Julian of Norwich, William Langland, Marguerite Porete, Geoffrey Chaucer, John of Morigny, Richard Rolle, the Pearl Poet, and Archbishop Thomas Arundel.